GerritCodeReview/git-repo/docs/repo-hooks.md

 the user.
 Although user interaction is discouraged in the common case, it can be useful when deploying automatic fixes.

+### Shebang Handling

+If the hook is written against a specific version of Python (either 2 or 3), the script can declare that explicitly.
+Repo will then attempt to execute it under the right version of Python regardless of the version repo itself might be executing under.

+Here are the shebangs that are recognized.

+* `#!/usr/bin/env python` & `#!/usr/bin/python`: The hook is compatible with
+  Python 2 & Python 3.
+For maximum compatibility, these are recommended.
+* `#!/usr/bin/env python2` & `#!/usr/bin/python2`: The hook requires Python 2.
+  Version specific names like `python2.7` are also recognized.
+* `#!/usr/bin/env python3` & `#!/usr/bin/python3`: The hook requires Python 3.
+  Version specific names like `python3.6` are also recognized.

+If no shebang is detected, or does not match the forms above, we assume that the hook is compatible with both Python 2 & Python 3 as if `#!/usr/bin/python` was used.

 ## Hooks

 Here are all the points available for hooking.